 “I do not want my senators or representatives for the next two years trying to bring down this president.
-I want them to focus on bringing the best possible outcome to the chaos that is now in Iraq," said Laura Sabilia, a school board member and sister of four brothers currently in the armed forces.
+I want them to focus on bringing the best possible outcome to the chaos that is now in Iraq,” said Laura Sibilia, a school board member, and sister of four brothers currently in the armed forces.
 Sabilia trembled as she spoke, and at times had tears running down her face.
-"I do not believe that demanding that our troops come home now will help and I will not debate this with anyone.”
+“I do not believe that demanding that our troops come home now will help and I will not debate this with anyone.”

 A supporter countered that the impeachment resolution wasn’t about the war, but the Constitution.

 “We have to stand up and respect the constitution that our [founding fathers] stand for.
-Our troops will not come home during their time in office, and as far as impeachment goes, it only means they are investigated and whatever happens of it will happen," said Sue Rand.
-"It’s not about removing Bush and Cheney but investigating."
+Our troops will not come home during their time in office, and as far as impeachment goes, it only means they are investigated and whatever happens off it will happen,” said Sue Rand.
+“It’s not about removing Bush and Cheney but investigating.”